ccsmm78/deattention_with_stml_for_vpr/README.md

 # Semantic-Guided De-Attention with Sharpened Triplet Marginal Loss for Visual Place Recognition

-(*This manuscript is undergoing a second review process since being submitted to the Pattern Recognition Journal in August 2022.
+(*This manuscript is undergoing a third review process since being submitted to the Pattern Recognition Journal in August 2022.
 Manuscript Number: PR-D-22-01909R1*)

 Implementation of  "Semantic-Guided De-Attention with Sharpened Triplet Marginal Loss for Visual Place Recognition" in PyTorch, including code for training the model on the Pittsburgh dataset.